learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ### Code Along

-Open up `index.js` in your text editor; you should see, well, nothing.
+**Fork and clone** this lesson's repo to your local environment, then open up `index.js` in your text editor; you should see, well, nothing.
 We'll fix that soon.

 Now open up `test/indexTest.js`.
 Hey, there's something!
 What's all of this stuff doing?